 Giving Tuesday is a global movement to “build a world where generosity is part of everyday life.”
-Many companies run special campaigns during this time of year to encourage employees to give back.
-No matter what initiative you decide on for Giving Tuesday, here are common steps that most businesses take to ensure their campaigns are as successful as possible:
+Many companies run unique campaigns during this time of year to encourage employees to get involved with the company’s values and provide them the opportunity to give back to their communities and the charities they care about the most.

 1. Learn about the Giving Tuesday movement